Smoke art makes use of the evanescent effect of smoke.

 Once you have captured your photographs, you’re ready for post-processing.
 In many scenarios, most of the photos that you have taken will look similar in tone, and you will want to add some depth and color to the images.

-Adobe Photoshop has a multitude of useful tools that can help highlight the smoke.
+Adobe Photoshop is the most popular photo editing tool especially when it comes to smoke art photography.
+Photoshop has a multitude of useful tools that can help highlight the smoke.
 A few simple steps can go a long way in adding character to your photos.

-Process the RAW file.
 Create a duplicate backup layer to be able to start over in case you make mistakes during the process or are unhappy with the results.
 Highlight hidden blemishes.
 Remove these blemishes.
 Add color to the images by adjusting the hue/saturation.
-Optionally, you may even change the background color to white for some variety
+Optionally, you may even change the background color to white for some variety, even though I rarely do it.

 These simple steps can help elevate the quality of your photos, and make it look stunning.